LiangliangNan/Easy3D/ReadMe.md

 This is quite easy, maybe easier than many other open-source libraries :-) After you have built Easy3D, you only need to add the following lines to your CMakeLists file (don't forget to replace `YOUR_APP_NAME` with the actual name of your application) and point `Easy3D_DIR` to your `build` directory of Easy3D when doing cmake.
 Then the requested
-Easy3D libraries, include directories, and relevant compile definitions of Easy3D are visible and accessible to your project.
+Easy3D libraries, including directories, and relevant compile definitions of Easy3D are visible and accessible to your project.
 ```
 set(CMAKE_CXX_STANDARD 11)                          # specify C++ standard
 find_package(Easy3D REQUIRED)                       # request Easy3D